Families intend to spend less on Christmas but not on gifts for the children.

 The sharp increase in energy expenses, which have increased by approximately 90% year over year, is the main cause of the decline in disposable income.

 In October, the average household had $203 left over each week after paying taxes and basic expenditures, the least amount since August 2018.

 Asda has expanded its Christmas assortment to include more than 700 products at all price points to accommodate a variety of consumer budgets and is doing everything it can to help families enjoy the festivities.

-This year, the supermarket increased the capacity of its online delivery service and would provide more than one million home delivery and click & collect slots, including for the first time, deliveries on Christmas Eve.
+This year, the supermarket increased the capacity of its online delivery service and would provide more than one million home delivery and click-and-collect slots, including, for the first time, deliveries on Christmas Eve.

 On November 1st, it also launched its Winter Warmers incentive at its cafes, allowing customers 60 and over to enjoy unlimited soup.

 rolls, and tea or coffee for just £1 in any of its 205 cafes throughout the day.
 This is concurrent with its wildly successful Kids Eat for £1 deal, which has served more than 770,000 meals since its inception in late June.